gradio-app/gradio/guides/05_custom-components/08_multimodal-chatbot-part1.md

 ][];
 ```

-We need to normalize each message to make sure each file has a proper URL to fetch the files from.
+We need to normalize each message to make sure each file has a proper URL to fetch its contents from.
 We also need to properly format any embedded file links in the `text` key.
 Let's add a `process_message` utility function and apply it whenever the `value` changes.